Canon G1 X Mark III vs SX420

 It is notable that the G1X Mark III has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark III and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the G1X Mark III followed on from the Canon G1 X Mark II.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark III and the Canon SX420?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.